-The present paper introduces a new algorithm to compute ground level concentrations of air pollutants for steady-state conditions.
-The proposed method which is built on the classical advection-diffusion continuity equation (named the K-model in this paper) improves the currently applied technique known as the Gaussian plume model.
-ABSTRACT
+This paper introduces a new algorithm for computing ground-level concentrations of air pollutants under steady-state conditions.
+This new method is built on the classical advection-diffusion continuity equation (called the K-model in this paper); it improves the currently applied technique known as the Gaussian plume model.